-Students satisfying all of the following requirements are eligible to apply:
+Only students satisfying all of the following requirements may apply:

 - Students who will return to their home university after completing their study or research at UTokyo.

 - Students who demonstrate excellent academic performance.

-- Students having a clear intention to study or research at UTokyo.
+- Students who have a clear intention to study or research at UTokyo.

-- Students having the required language proficiency and meeting other conditions that may be set by individual Graduate Schools.
-(For more details, see Prerequisites for USTEP Type G Applicants and check all conditions that apply.)
+- Students who have official proof of their required language proficiency and meet other conditions that may be set by individual Graduate Schools.
+(For more details, see Prerequisites for USTEP Type G Applicants and check other conditions.)